siberoloji/siberoloji.github.io/content/blog/2024-08-02-single-dimension-vector-operations-in-c.md

 }</code></pre>
 <!-- /wp:code -->

-  Next, the code adds an element to the end of the vector using <code>push_back</code> and prints the last element:</p>
+  Next, the code adds an element to the end of the vector using <code>push_back</code> and prints the last element:

 <!-- wp:code -->